Christian-Stieber/Christians-Steam-Bot/README.md

 # Christians-Steam-Bot

-This is a simple, lightweight project using my Steam-Framework.
+This is a simple project using my Steam-Framework.

-Basically, a bot that uses the only available UI (console), pulling in all commands that the framework offers, without adding anything on its own.
+Basically, a console-only bot that makes most of the current Framework available:
+* handling sale events (discovery queue and stickers)
+* "playing" games -- no automated farming yet
+* sending inventories to another bot account
+* accepting/cancelling trades
+* some account information
+* automated logins to maintain booster pack eligibility

 [Usage](Docs.md)